Chartered College of Teaching: Membership designations

+Prior to this as the College of Preceptors it also awardeded the earned levels of Associate (ACP), Licentiate (LCP) and Fellow (FCP) of the College of Preceptors.
+Each was awarded via examinations.

 Collections

-The College archives are held by the Institute of Education (IOE) archives, University College London.
+The college archives are held by the Institute of Education (IOE) archives, University College London.
 They were acquired in 1991 with the help of Professor Richard Aldrich.
-Later accessions were made in 2003 when the College moved into the IOE.
+Later accessions were made in 2003 when the college moved into the IOE.